 Safe Kids is the national non-profit organization dedicated to the prevention of unintentional childhood injury – the number one killer of children ages 14 and under.

 - Sudden Unexpected Infant Death (SUID) and Sudden Infant Death Syndrome (SIDS)

-Information, resources, and publications available for families, early educators, and health professionals from the Centers for Disease Control and Prevention (CDC)
+This website provides information, resources, and publications available for families, early educators, and health professionals from the Centers for Disease Control and Prevention (CDC).